cspray/Setty/README.md

 # Setty

 Setty is an educational proof of concept library to allow typesafe enums in PHP.
-This library is purely a proof of concept and is not intended to be used in a production environment. **This codebase makes use of eval() statement and could be susceptible to code injection if used improperly!**.
-You have been warned!
+This library is purely a proof of concept and is not intended to be used in a production environment. **This codebase makes use of eval() statement and could be susceptible to code injection if used improperly!** You have been warned!
 Use at your own risk.

 ## Release Info